blueteam0ps/AllthingsTimesketch/README.md

  - downloads the latest tagger file from this repo<br/>
  - creates the first user account in Timesketch.<br/>

+OPTIONAL -
+Node-RED based bulk triage processing workflow

-OPTIONAL - Bulk watch & process script be executed on the TS server to watch for incoming triage ZIP files and autorun unzip, l2t and timesketch ingestion tasks. https://github.com/blueteam0ps/AllthingsTimesketch/blob/master/l2t_ts_watcher.sh
+Bulk watch & process script be executed on the TS server to watch for incoming triage ZIP files and autorun unzip, l2t and timesketch ingestion tasks. https://github.com/blueteam0ps/AllthingsTimesketch/blob/master/l2t_ts_watcher.sh

 <b>Usage</b>
 Note: You need to be running Ubuntu 20.04 LTS for this.